mitogen-hq/mitogen/docs/api.rst

         handle is chosen.

     :param bool persist:
-        If ``True``, do not unregister the receiver's handler after the first message.
+        If :data:`True`, do not unregister the receiver's handler after the first message.

     :param mitogen.core.Context respondent:
         Reference to the context this receiver is receiving from.
 If not